Nobunari Oda

-Nobunari Oda (織田 信成, Oda Nobunari) is a retired Japanese competitive figure skater.
+Nobunari Oda (織田 信成, Oda Nobunari) is a Japanese retired competitive figure skater.
 He is the 2006 Four Continents champion, a four-time Grand Prix Final medalist (silver in 2009 and 2010; bronze in 2006 and 2013), the 2005 World Junior champion and the 2008 Japanese national champion.

 Personal life

 Oda introduces himself as a direct descendant of Oda Nobunaga, a daimyō during Japan's Sengoku period who conquered most of Japan.

 In April 2010, Oda married his longtime girlfriend, Mayu, and their son, Shintaro, was born on October 1, 2010.
 Originally scheduled for April 23, 2011, the wedding was postponed due to the rescheduling of the World Championships.
 Their second son was born on January 5, 2013.
 A third son was born in early autumn of 2016, and a daughter on October 22, 2019.

 Career

 Oda trained in Osaka, Japan with Noriko Oda and in Barrie, Ontario with Lee Barkell.
 He trained in Canada three or four times a year for 1½ months at a time, at the Mariposa School of Skating.
 He also formerly trained in Hackensack, New Jersey under coach Nikolai Morozov.
 Oda is known for his jumps and his smooth flow across the ice with deep knee bend.